San Saba Dental

 Retreatment of Root Canals

-In rare cases, root canal therapy fails to work as expected.
-The treated tooth might not heal properly or a patient might experience post-surgical complications that jeopardize the tooth.
-Root canal retreatment involves the removal of the previous crown and packing material, the cleansing of the root canals, and the re-packing and re-crowning of the tooth.
-In short, root canal retreatment is almost identical to the original procedure, aside from the structural removal.
-The success rate for a root canal retreatment runs at around 75%.
+In rare instances, root canal therapy may not yield the expected results.
+The treated tooth might fail to heal properly, or the patient could experience post-surgical complications, jeopardizing the tooth’s integrity.
+Root canal retreatment involves the removal of the previous crown and packing material, thorough cleansing of the root canals, and repacking and recrowning the tooth.
+Essentially, root canal retreatment mirrors the original procedure, excluding structural removal.
+The success rate for root canal retreatment stands at approximately 75%.

-Why is root canal retreatment required?
+Why is root canal retreatment necessary?